tkw4u/munkiprint/README.md

 ## How to use the script

 1. Download the script and the required files.
 Place them all in the same directory.
 2. Run the AppleScript either from Script Editor or save it out as an application.
+If you save it out as an application make sure the application resides in the same folder as the required files.
 3. Select the printer(s) you want from the listing.
 Hold down the Command key to select multiple printers The script will collect all the data for the selected printers and save it as a UNIX-formatted  csv file named “printer.csv”.
 It then feeds that file to the PrinterGenerator script which generates the .pkginfo files.
 4. The .pkginfo files will be created in the same directory as the script.